barsoom/devbook/deploy_without_downtime/README.md

 * A migration is not safe if it locks the DB for long.

+* The below is for PostgreSQL, which we use.
+Much of it is true of any DB engine, but locking in particular will vary between engines.

 Specifically:

 * **Adding columns** is always safe.